HR-Fahim/DNS-Tracing-and-HTTP-Packet-Sniffing-with-Wireshark/README.md

 ### 3. **Packet Stream Tracking Feature**

 The project includes a packet stream tracking feature, allowing users to gain a holistic view of the communication between their system and the Google server.
 By right-clicking on any packet and selecting the follow menu, users can effortlessly track the entire packet stream, enhancing the overall analytical capabilities of the tool.

-## Acknowledgments

-The successful completion of this project is a result of collaborative efforts, contributions, and feedback from the open-source community.
-Contributions, bug reports, and suggestions for improvements are highly encouraged to make this tool even more robust and effective in the realm of packet stream analysis.